sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 ### **II.
 Criteria for Issue Severity:**

-1. **Medium:** There is a viable scenario (even if unlikely) that could cause the protocol to enter a state where a material amount of funds can be lost.
-The attack path is possible with assumptions that either mimic on-chain conditions or reflect conditions that have a reasonable chance of becoming true in the future.
-The more expensive the attack is for an attacker, the less likely it will be included as a Medium (holding all other factors constant).
-The vulnerability must be something that is not considered an acceptable risk by a reasonable protocol team.
-2. **High:** This vulnerability would result in a material loss of funds, and the cost of the attack is low (relative to the amount of funds lost).
-The attack path is possible with reasonable assumptions that mimic on-chain conditions.
-The vulnerability must be something that is not considered an acceptable risk by a reasonable protocol team.

-***
+(repealed; see [#iv.-how-to-identify-a-high-issue](./#iv.-how-to-identify-a-high-issue "mention") and [#v.-how-to-identify-a-medium-issue](./#v.-how-to-identify-a-medium-issue "mention") for details)

 ### III.
 Sherlock's standards:

-1. **Hierarchy of truth:** Contest README > Sherlock rules for valid issues > Historical decisions. \
+1. **Hierarchy of truth:** Contest README > Sherlock rules for valid issues. \
    While considering the validity of an issue in case of any conflict the sources of truth are prioritized in the above order. \
-   For example: In case of conflict between Sherlock rules vs Sherlock's historical decision,  Sherlock criteria for issues must be considered the source of truth. \
-   In case of conflict between information in the README vs Sherlock rules, the README overrides Sherlock rules. \
+   For example: In case of conflict between information in the README vs Sherlock rules, the README overrides Sherlock rules. \
    **Exception**: Sometimes the README would take a wider group of impact/issue types out of scope than intended.
 In those cases, Sherlock may decide to consider an issue valid, while it would otherwise be considered out of scope.
 [Example(Valid)](https://github.com/sherlock-audit/2023-10-looksrare-judging/issues/136) \
-   Also, in case of any updates in the rule book:
-   1. If the updated rules are in conflict with historical decisions then the new rules apply only to contests that start after the date of change. \
+   1. If rules are updated, the new rules apply only to contests that start after the date of change. \
       Please check [criteria-changelog.md](criteria-changelog.md "mention") for information on the latest changes in the judging criteria/rules.

+   **Historical decisions are not considered sources of truth.**
-2. **Could Denial-of-Service (DOS), griefing, or locking of contracts count as a Medium (or High) issue?** It would not count if the DOS, etc. lasts a known, finite amount of time <1 year.
-If it will result in funds being inaccessible for >=1 year, then it would count as a loss of funds and be eligible for a Medium or High designation.
-The greater the cost of the attack for an attacker, the less severe the issue becomes.
+2. **Could Denial-of-Service (DOS), griefing, or locking of contracts count as a Medium (or High) issue?** DoS has two separate scores on which it can become an issue:
+   1. The issue causes locking of funds for users for more than a week.
+   2. The issue impacts the availability of time-sensitive functions (cutoff functions are not considered time-sensitive).
+If at least one of these are describing the case, the issue can be a Medium.
+If both apply, the issue can be considered of High severity.
+Additional constraints related to the issue may decrease its severity accordingly. \
+Griefing for gas (frontrunning a transaction to fail, even if can be done perpetually) is considered a DoS of a single block, hence only if the function is clearly time-sensitive, it can be a Medium severity issue.
 3. **Low/Informational Issues**:  While Sherlock acknowledges that it would be great to include & reward low-impact/informational issues, we strongly feel that Watsons should focus on finding the most critical vulnerabilities that will potentially cause millions of dollars of losses on mainnet.
 Sherlock understands that it could be missing out on some potential "value add" for protocol, but it's only because the real task of finding critical vulnerabilities requires 100% of the attention of Watsons.
 While low/informational issues are not rewarded individually if a Watson identifies an attack vector that combines multiple lows to cause significant loss/damage that would still be categorized as a valid medium/high.
-4. **Direct Protocol Owner/Admin rug pulls.**  Sherlock's stance is generally that if a protocol team wants to rug their own project, there are often many avenues for doing this.
-It would be unrealistic for Sherlock to report all of these vectors in an audit.
-Sherlock's general assumption is that users of a protocol are taking a risk in trusting the core team of the protocol.
-However, if a protocol specifically mentions the restrictions imposed on the owner/admin issues describing an attack that results in bypassing these restrictions, they can be considered valid.
-Please note that these restrictions must be explicitly described by the protocol and will be considered case by case.&#x20;
+4. **Direct Protocol Owner/Admin rug pulls.** If a protocol specifically mentions the restrictions imposed on the owner/admin issues describing an attack that results in bypassing these restrictions, issues can be considered valid, otherwise admin is considered trusted.
+Please note that these restrictions must be explicitly described by the protocol and will be considered case by case. \
+   Admin functions are assumed to be used properly, unless a list of requirements is listed and it's incomplete or if there is no scenario where a permissioned funtion can be used properly.
 5. **External Admin trust assumptions**:
    1. When `external-admin=trusted`, issues related to these external admins being able to rug protocol users is **not a valid issue.** (Example: Aave governance has the intention of rugging Index Protocol)
    2. When `external-admin=restricted`, issues related to these external admins affecting a protocol (being audited) by updating **the external protocol parameters** is a **valid issue** (Example: Aave governance has the intention to improve the Aave protocol) as the bug can occur even when the external admin is well intended